TimHessels/WaporTranslator/README.md

 ---
 ## <a name="chapter1"></a>1.
 About WAPOR

-[WaPOR](http://www.fao.org/land-water/databases-and-software/wapor/en/) is a open accessible near real time database that use satellite information to monitor different agricultural related parameters like Evapotranspiration, Net Primary Production, and Gross Biomass Water Productivity.
-At the moment, version 2.0 is launched on 17th of June 2019 and covers on dekadal timescale whole Africa with a spatial resolution of 250 meters.
-The main riverbasins are covered on a 100m grid, and some parts even have a spatial resolution of 30m.
+[WaPOR](http://www.fao.org/land-water/databases-and-software/wapor/en/) is an open accessible near real time database that use satellite information to monitor different agricultural related parameters like Evapotranspiration, Net Primary Production, and Gross Biomass Water Productivity.
+At the moment, version 2.0 has been launced on the 17th of June 2019 whole Africa with a spatial resolution of 250 meters for a dekadal timescale.
+The main riverbasins are covered on a 100m grid, and some parts have even a spatial resolution of 30m.
 All the dataset area available since 2009 and runs till near real time.

 ---
 ## <a name="chapter2"></a>2.
 Introduction WaporTranslator